squid-cache/squid-cache.github.io/Translations.rst

  {i} Languages specified by their full name (ie ''English'') are not able to be auto-negotiated.
 They are now deprecated and due for removal as soon as ISO coded versions are made available.

-=== Installing on Debian and Ubuntu ===
+=== Debian and Ubuntu ===

-Starting with Debian Squeeze or Ubuntu Karmic the langpack bundle is available as a package '''squid-langpack'''.
+The error pages bundle is available as a package '''squid-langpack''' starting with Debian Squeeze or Ubuntu Karmic Koala.

 Install that package and update your squid.conf settings as above.
 Noting that the error page files are now installed under '''/usr/share/squid-langpack'''